Ceelog/phpdoc-zh/src/phar/using.md

-In addition, verification of phar file contents can be done using any of the supported symmetric hash algorithms (MD5, SHA1, SHA256 and SHA512 if ext/hash is enabled) and using asymmetric public/private key signing using OpenSSL (new in Phar 2.0.0).
+In addition, verification of phar file contents can be done using any of the supported symmetric hash algorithms (MD5, SHA1, SHA256 and SHA512 if ext/hash is enabled) and using asymmetric public/private key signing using OpenSSL.
 To take advantage of OpenSSL signing, you need to generate a public/private key pair, and use the private key to set the signature using <span class="function">Phar::setSignatureAlgorithm</span>.
 In addition, the public key as extracted using this code: